adamheins/pyb_utils/README.md

 `computeLinkVelocity=False`, then `worldLinkLinearVelocity` and `worldLinkAngularVelocity` are both set to `None`.

+### Load a URDF from a string

+PyBullet can only load URDFs from files, using `pybullet.loadURDF`.
+We provide the alternative function `pyb_utils.load_urdf_from_string` to load a URDF directly from a string.
+The optional keyword arguments are all the same as `loadURDF`.

+### More

 And there's more!
 You can find example scripts of all of this package's utilities in the `examples/` directory: